What are you looking for?

 In the heart of East Africa, Kenya offers visitors a sumptuous tapestry of ecological wonders.
 The rich mosaic of its landscapes ranges from iconic African savannah, afro-alpine ‘sky-islands’ and densely lush rainforests, to the arid desert landscapes of the Chalbi and Nyiri deserts.

 A safari in Kenya offers visitors no fewer than 60 national parks and reserves to revel in!
-Kenya harbours an astonishing array of plants and animals, making it a sparkling jewel in Africa’s wildlife crown.
+Kenya harbours an astonishing array of unique plants and animals, making it a sparkling jewel in Africa’s wildlife crown.
 The famous Maasai Mara is a world-renowned destination for wildlife lovers and photographers alike.

 Apart from its well-known acacias and towering baobabs, Kenya’s floral kingdom also contains a host of lesser-known but no less fascinating species that contribute to the country’s impressive botanical diversity.
 Let’s look at just a few of Kenya’s fascinating plant species: